LichtLiu/LYX-academic/_pages/about.md

 👩‍💻 I'm the first year gradute student at the National Yang Ming Chiao Tung University.

-🔬 My research interests are in Machine lLearnin.
+🔬 My research interests are in Machine Learning.

-💼 My current job position is Programming Officer at ROCAF.
+💼 My current job position is Software Engineer at ROCAF.
 Focus on improving the Air Force's web application services and promoting overall information system security.

 📍 I'm also interested inn playing piano and reading.